pap3rhat/visualization-tools/README.md

 Thus using this unnormalized(!) vector in determining $W$ leads to the individual pixel in $W$ being farther apart from each other as $(j,k)$ gets farther away from the origin of the blur.
 Resulting in more high image frequencies being discarded for farther away pixel and less high image frequencies being discarded for closer pixel.
 As the distance between the pixel in $W$ grows linearly with the distance of $(j,k)$ to the origin, the blur effect is linear as well.

 #####  *Implementation remarks*
-1. If you select the *RadialBlur* shader option in the *ControlShader* script you can get the additional option to change the kernel size.
-The bigger this value that stronger the effect.
+1. If you select the *Radial Blur* shader option in the *ControlShader* script you can get the additional option to change the kernel size.
+The bigger this value, the stronger the effect.
 The minimum value is $5$, the maximum value is $127$ and the default value is $9$.
 Only odd values change the effect.
+Only integer values are possible.
-2. If you select the *RadialBlur* shader option in the *ControlShader* script you can get the additional option to change the origin of the blur on the horizontal and on the vertical axis.
+2. If you select the *Radial Blur* shader option in the *ControlShader* script you can get the additional option to change the origin of the blur on the horizontal and on the vertical axis.
 Both values range from $0$ to $1$, $(0,0)$ representing the bottom left corner and $(1,1)$ representing the top right corner.
 The default is $(0.5, 0.5)$.
 If you are using xr this origin can be determined for each eye independently.
+3. If you select the *Radial Blur* shader option in the *ControlShader* script you can get the additional option to change the scale of the radial blur.
+This value scales the vector between each pixel and the origin of the blur; hence the bigger this value, the stronger the effect.
+The minimum value is $0$, the maximum value is $10$ and the default value is $5$.

 /TODO: ggf bio stuff